 The medical field of pharmaceuticals is a $300 billion annual industry in the U.S. and expected to continue to grow rapidly over the next three years.
 Increased demand in prescription medications will lead to an increase in demand for pharmaceutical services.
 Professionals who specialize in pharmaceuticals are in high demand.

-According to the Bureau of Labor, pharmacy technicians earned an average annual salary of $30,410 per year in 2015.
+According to the U.S. Bureau of Labor Statistics, pharmacy technicians earned an average annual salary of $33,950* per year in 2019.

 Medical assistants that work as medical transcriptionists generally work in a non-critical environment away from blood, pain, and trauma, yet are helping physicians accurately document patient treatments and records.
 Advanced technology is a big part of this job and a great fit for medical assistants who are technically adept.
 You can become a medical transcriptionist by completing a medical assistant program and obtaining your certification.

-According to the Bureau of Labor, medical transcriptionists earned an average annual salary of $34,890 per year in 2015.
+According to the U.S. Bureau of Labor Statistics, medical transcriptionists earned an average annual salary of $33,380 per year in 2019.

 Health information technicians generally work in a non-critical environment out of the direct line of blood, pain, and trauma, yet are helping patients receive the care they need by maintaining accurate and complete files that are accessible to physicians and other professionals who treat those patients.
 Documentation is a big part of this job and a great fit for medical assistants who are technically inclined and enjoy data entry.
 You can become a health information technician by completing a medical assistant program and obtaining your certification.

 The demand for health information technicians is projected to grow 15 percent from 2014 to 2024 as the demand for health services increases.